Conwy Archive Service: Violets, Wild Flowers and a Sensory Garden

-Conwy Archive Service is lucky to have the former reference library of the Llandudno and District Field Club as part of our collection.
-The Club was founded in 1906 by eminent local archaeologists and natural scientists including Dr. Willoughby Gardner, the architect G.A.
-Humphreys and the photographer A.H.
-Hughes.
+Conwy Archive Service is lucky to have a sensory garden honouring violets and wild flowers in homage to a particular book in their collection.
+The archives includes the former reference library of the Llandudno and District Field Club as part of their collection.
+Dr Willoughby Gardner, the architect G.A Humphreys and the photographer A.H.
+Hughes founded the Club in 1906.
 The reference library covers topics from seaweed to spiders, via beetles, birds and bladder campions.
-Visitors to the Archive are welcome to browse the collection, which is kept on our rare book shelves in the searchroom.
+Visitors to the Archive are welcome to browse the collection.
+The can find it on the rare book shelves in the searchroom.

 Anne Pratt’s text tells us, amongst other things, that ‘The modern Arabians compare the eyelids to a Violet dropping dew; and the odour of its half-hidden flower makes it a fit emblem of modesty…This flower was formerly cultivated, for medicinal uses, in great quantities at Stratford-upon-Avon, and the syrup of Violets is still used by chemists to detect the presence of an acid or alkali’.